-PCH does not have designated visiting hours.
-During the hours where the main entrance is locked for security purposes (10 p.m. – 6 a.m.), visitors may use the intercom located outside of the main entrance, and Protection Services will respond to open the doors.
+Providence Care Hospital does not have designated visiting hours.
+During the hours where the Main Entrance is locked for security purposes (10 p.m. – 6 a.m.), visitors may use the intercom located outside of the Main Entrance, and Protection Services will respond to open the doors.

 How to get to Providence Care Hospital

 - Enter the campus at the lights at Portsmouth Avenue and King Street West.

 - Take your first right as you enter the campus (sign for Providence Care Hospital)

 - Take the road past the trailers (on your right) and the Mental Health Services brick building (on your left).
 This road will lead you to a newly paved road/parking in front of the new hospital.